 Neurosurgeon or Orthopedic Surgeon?
 Does it Matter?

-If I need to be evaluated for a spinal problem, or, if I need spinal surgery, should I see a neurosurgeon or an orthopedic surgeon?
 It is important for patients to realize that both neurosurgeons and orthopedic surgeons perform spine surgery.
 Today, there is an emerging field of "spine surgery" that incorporates both specialties.

 In the future, there may be a well-defined medical specialty of "spine specialists" defined by its own board certification.
 This is not currently the case.
 Currently, neurosurgeons seek board certification from the American Board of Neurological Surgery and orthopedic surgeons seek certification from the American Board of Orthopedic Surgery.
 There is no certification process at the present time that is recognized by the "father" board, the American Board of Medical Specialties.
 It is very important that patients make sure that their doctor is certified by the appropriate board.
 This ensures that the doctor has met the highest standards set by his or her peers and passed both oral and written examinations.